 \section{Abstract}

-Intelligent inspection robots are widely used in substation patrol inspection, which can help check potential safety hazards by patrolling the substation and sending back scene images.
-However, when patrolling some marginal areas with weak signal, the scene images cannot be sucessfully transmissted to be used for hidden danger elimination, which greatly reduces the quality of robots’ daily work.
-To solve such problem, a Specific Task-oriented Semantic Communication System for Image-----STSCI is designed, which involves the semantic features extraction, transmission, restoration and enhancement to get clearer images sent by intelligent robots under weak signals.
-Inspired by that only some specific details of the image are needed in such substation patrol inspection task, we proposed a new paradigm of semantic enhancement in such specific task to ensure the clarity of key semantic information when facing a lower bit rate or a low signal-to-noise ratio situation.
-Across the reality-based simulation, experiments show our STSCI can generally surpass traditional image-compression-based and channel-coding-based or other semantic communication system in the substation patrol inspection task with a lower bit rate even under a low signal-to-noise ratio situation.
+Intelligent inspection robots are widely used in substation patrol inspections to identify potential safety hazards by patrolling substations and sending back scene images.
+However, in areas with weak signals, the scene images may not be successfully transmitted, thereby reducing the quality of the robots’ work.
+To reliably transmit high quality inspection images in weak signal areas, a Specific Task-oriented Semantic Communication System for Images (STSCI) is proposed.
+This system involves the extraction, transmission, restoration, and enhancement of semantic features to obtain clearer images sent by intelligent robots under weak signals.
+Inspired by the fact that only specific details of the image are required in substation patrol inspection tasks, we propose a new paradigm of semantic enhancement to ensure the clarity of key semantic information under low signal-to-noise ratio conditions.
+Experiments demonstrate that our STSCI generally outperforms traditional image-compression-based and channel-coding-based as well as other semantic communication systems in substation patrol inspection tasks under low signal-to-noise ratio conditions.